A continuous family of fully-frustrated Heisenberg model on the Kagome lattice

 The study of the spin-$\frac{1}{2}$ Kagome antiferromagnetic Heisenberg model(KAFH) has attracted a lot of attention both theoretically and experimentally.
-It is generally believed that the spin-$\frac{1}{2}$ KAFH with nearest-neighboring exchange(NN-KAFH) is a promising candidate to realize the quantum spin liquid state.
-Early studies on the NN-KAFH have accumulated a lot of evidences for a quantum spin liquid ground state in this model\cite{ED1,ED2,ED3,HTSE1,ED4,ED5}.
-However, the exact nature of the possible spin liquid ground state of the NN-KAFH is still elusive\cite{HTSE2,TRG1}.
-While DMRG studies tend to imply a fully gapped $Z_{2}$ spin liquid ground state\cite{DMRG1,DMRG2,DMRG3,DMRG4}, variational studies\cite{VMC1,VMC2,VMC3,VMC4,VMC5,VMC6,VMC7} and tensor network simulations\cite{TRG2} seem to prefer a gapless spin liquid ground state.
-At the same time, the origin of the massive spin singlet excitation in the low energy spectrum of NN-KAFH is still poorly understood\cite{Singlet1,Singlet2,Singlet3,Singlet4}.
+It is generally believed that the ground state of the spin-$\frac{1}{2}$ KAFH with nearest-neighboring exchange coupling(NN-KAFH) is a quantum spin liquid state\cite{ED1,ED2,ED3,HTSE1,ED4,ED5}.
+However, the exact nature of such an exotic state of matter is still elusive\cite{HTSE2,TRG1}.
+While DMRG studies tend to imply a fully gapped $Z_{2}$ spin liquid ground state\cite{DMRG1,DMRG2,DMRG3,DMRG4}, variational studies\cite{VMC1,VMC2,VMC3,VMC4,VMC5,VMC6} and tensor network simulations\cite{TRG2} seem to prefer a gapless spin liquid ground state.
+At the same time, the origin of the massive number of spin singlet excitation below the spin triplet gap as found in exact diagonalization studies is still poorly understood\cite{Singlet1,Singlet2,Singlet3,Singlet4}.
 These problems have motivated several theoretical suggestions that the spin-$\frac{1}{2}$ NN-KAFH may sit at or be very close to a quantum critical point\cite{QCP1,QCP2,QCP3}, where two or even a massive number of phases meet.
-Perturbation away from NN-KAFH may thus be illuminating for the understanding of the physics of the KAFH in an unified fashion.
+Perturbation away from the spin-$\frac{1}{2}$ NN-KAFH may thus be an illuminating way to elucidate the physics of the spin-$\frac{1}{2}$ KAFH in general.
 For example, DMRG studies have found evidence for a chiral spin liquid state when there is more extended exchange couplings\cite{DMRG5,DMRG6,DMRG7,DMRG8}.
+More recently, it is found that an exact solvable extension of the spin-$\frac{1}{2}$ NN-KAFH with an anisotropic spin exchange may hold the key to understand the intriguing relationship between the multiple phases meeting at the spin-$\frac{1}{2}$ NN-KAFH point in the Hamiltonian parameter space\cite{Changlani1,Changlani2}.